MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-mandatory-multifactor-authentication.md

 ### Verify MFA is enabled for Microsoft Entra ID P1 or Microsoft Entra ID P2 license

-If you have a Microsoft Entra ID P1 or Microsoft Entra ID P2 license, you can create a Conditional Access authentication strength policy to require MFA for users who sign in to admin portals.
+If you have a Microsoft Entra ID P1 or Microsoft Entra ID P2 license, you can create a Conditional Access policy to require MFA for users who access Microsoft admin portals:

-For another way to prepare users for mandatory MFA, you can create a Conditional Access policy to require MFA for users who access Microsoft admin portals:

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Conditional Access Administrator](../role-based-access-control/permissions-reference.md#conditional-access-administrator).
 1. Browse to **Protection** > **Conditional Access** > **Policies**.